Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.4">3.3.4.
 Unset optional properties</a>

-Unset optional properties in a database are properties that exist and have a specific value within a database for some materials entries, but are undefined for other entries, i.e. have the value 'null' within a JSON file or SQL database.
+Unset optional properties in a database are properties that exist and have a specific value within a database for some materials entries, but are undefined for other entries, e.g. have the value `null` within a JSON file.

 Unset properties MUST NOT be returned in the response, unless explicitly requested in the search query.

-Any comparisons involving unset properties MUST be evaluated as false, i.e. by definition the value of null is outside of any defined search range.
+Any comparisons involving unset properties MUST be evaluated as `false`, i.e. by definition the value of `null` is outside of any defined search range.

-If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with null values for this property.
+If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with `null` values for this property.
-These properties MUST be set to null in the response.
+These properties MUST be set to `null` in the response.

 Entries with unset or set property values can be filtered out of the response using:
 ```